n0rdy/n0rdy-blog/content/posts/20250118/til-ghostty.md

 Isn't that cool?
 I haven't found the `robbyrussell` theme there though, maybe it has a different name now?

-One more thing that amazed me was the embedded dev tool, which uses the same key shortcut as Firefox and Chrome DevTools: `Option Command I`:
+One more thing that amazed me was the embedded dev tool, which uses the same key shortcut as Firefox and Chrome DevTools: ``⌥ + `⌘ + I`:

 ![image](/images/screenshots/20250118-0003.png)